 • Michael Grecco Productions v.
 Netease Information Technology.
 Successfully moved to dismiss copyright infringement claim brought against client based on improper venue.

 • Hogarth v.
-Edgar Rice Burroughs, Inc. Successfully defended the owner of all existing rights in the Tarzan character, in the trial court and on appeal, against claims that two Tarzan books published in 1972 and 1976 were owned by artist Burne Hogarth, rather than works for hire owned by Burroughs.
+Edgar Rice Burroughs, Inc. Successfully defended the owner of all existing rights in the Tarzan character, in the trial court and on appeal, against claims that the copyrights in two Tarzan books were owned by the artist rather than Burroughs.

 • Creative Arts by Calloway, LLC v.
 Brooks.
 Successfully defended Cab Calloway's grandson, in the trial court and on appeal, against multiple attempts by his grandfather’s widow, her family, and their company to prevent him from performing his grandfather's music as "The Cab Calloway Orchestra."